pivot-access-ltd/bma-offline-docs/src/how-to-upgrade-maas-5436.md

 - Check your running MAAS install (by looking at the information on the bottom of the machine list) to make sure you're running the 3.1 release.

-- If this didn't work, you will need to restore from the backup you made in step 1, and consider obtaining separate hardware to install MAAS 3.2 Beta.
+- If this didn't work, you will need to restore from the backup you made in step 1, and consider obtaining separate hardware to install MAAS 3.2 RC1.
 [/tab]
 [tab version="v3.1 Snap"]
 <a href="#heading--upgrade-from-earlier-version-to-snap-3-1"><h2 id="heading--upgrade-from-earlier-version-to-snap-3-1">How to upgrade a snap to MAAS 3.1</h2></a>